Applying For Deferred Action for Childhood Arrivals (DACA)

 - Two passport photos

-- High School Diploma, GED, or proof of current enrollment in school
+- High school diploma, GED, or proof of current enrollment in school

-- Documentation establishing a presence in the U.S. on June 15, 2012
+- Documentation establishing presence in the U.S. on June 15, 2012

-- Certified Criminal Records (if applicable)
+- Certified criminal records (if applicable)

 - Legal fees paid to an immigration attorney or DOJ accredited representative

-To apply for DACA, visit USCIS’s website and fill out Form I-821D, Consideration of Deferred Action for Childhood Arrivals.
+To apply for DACA, visit USCIS's website and complete Form I-821D (Consideration of Deferred Action for Childhood Arrivals) and Form I-765 (Employment Authorization).
 USCIS will provide additional instructions and information.
-If you are experiencing difficulties with your application, please contact my office at (714) 559-6190 or request casework assistance here.